Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 For example: `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Config\machine.config`.

 **Note:** Some .NET versions use the same CLR, so for instance version `v3.0` and `v3.5` will not contain a machine.config - they will use the one present in version `2.0.50727`.

+Also optionally you can add a specific implementation of the standard library by specifying `-L $MonoPath` where `$MonoPath`is the path where the framework is installed on your computer and find your .Net version, for me this was `C:\Program Files\Mono\lib\mono\4.5`

+**Note:** Its better not to do this, but it might solve your issue.

 **Tip:** You can easily find your config by running the `[System.Runtime.InteropServices.RuntimeEnvironment]::SystemConfigurationFile` command in PowerShell.